Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 1,639 trips across all routes, which amounts to approximately 151 weekly trips per individual stop.
+On average, there are 1,639 daily trips across all routes, equating to approximately 151 weekly trips per individual stop.

 Frequently Asked Questions - Transport